pkoska/react-hookscout/src-docs/pages/en/02_routing.md

 ## Passing additional data to route functions
 In our nested routes example I demonstrated how you can split routing for sub-parts of a bigger module of your application further down in the component tree.
-I also mentioned the fact that react-rosetta-router does not exactly care what you return from your route functions.
+I also mentioned the fact that react-hookscout does not exactly care what you return from your route functions.
 We can utilize that fact to optimize data fetching for our sub modules.

 Imagine a product page that is broken down into separate sub parts.
 There is a general information page, a page about